UtrechtUniversity/ia-webscraping/cdx-records/ReadMe.md

   -q  SQS ID as created by 'terraform apply' command (check the terraform output)

 ```

+### Get Metrics
+The 'get_cdx_scrape_logs.py' script can be used to query the cloudwatch logs, to retrieve the metrics of the CDX Lambda funtion.
+The output of this script is a csv file containing: domain, run id, number of urls fetched from internet archive, number of filtered urls.
+Because there is a maximum on the number of results that cloudwatch can return (10.000), the script is currently configured to query the result of 1 single day (24 hours).
+The date is hardcoded and should be updated before running the script.
+The output filename contains the date for which the results were collected.

 ### Test Function
 Look up your newly create Lambda function in the AWS console (note, make sure that the console is set to the correct region 'eu-central-1').